aery32/aery32/README.md

 Aery32 is a starting point for AVR32-based projects.
-It provides a project structure and library enabling ___rapid prototyping and development___.
+It provides a project structure, build system and library enabling ___rapid prototyping and development___.
 Aery32 aims to be both ___professional___ and ___fun___ that makes it ideal choise for R&D Engineers, Academics and Hobbyists.

+Supported MCUs: UC3A1

 [![Build Status](https://secure.travis-ci.org/aery32/aery32.png?branch=master)](http://travis-ci.org/aery32/aery32)

 ## Installation

-You don't have to install Aery32 Software Framework as you would do with regular software.
+You don't have to install Aery32 Framework as you would do with regular software.
 Just download the framework, unzip it and start working on it.